couchbaselabs/react-native-couchbase-lite/README.md

 # react-native-couchbase-lite

-Couchbase Lite binding for react-native
+Couchbase Lite binding for react-native on both iOS and Android.

-Only for Android at the moment.

-This moudle is based on [Getting Started with React Native Android and Couchbase Lite](http://blog.couchbase.com/2015/november/getting-started-with-react-native-android-and-couchbase-lite) by James Nocentini on Couchbase Blog.

 ### Installation